apereo/cas/README.md

 customizations to further ease future upgrades and maintenance.

 **Note: Do NOT clone or download the CAS codebase directly.
 That is ONLY required if you wish to contribute to the development of the project.
-Utilize the [WAR Overlay method](overlay) instead to build and deploy your CAS instance.**
+Utilize the [WAR Overlay method][overlay] instead to build and deploy your CAS instance.**

 ## Contributions